 Scroll To See More Images

-Step 1: Apply light-colored foundation all over your face.
+Step 1: Apply the foundation all over your face, including over your mouth.

 Step 3: Fill in the eye sockets with black eyeshadow using an eyeshadow brush.

 Step 1: Using the liquid eyeliner, draw the letter M across the center of your nose.
 The sides of the M should wrap around your nostrils.